matveynator/gurl/README.md

 Choose your platform and architecture below.

-Every target has a direct download link and a ready-to-copy bootstrap command.
-The command downloads into the **current directory** first, so it does not require `root`, `sudo`, or a writable `/usr/local/bin`.

 > The binary URLs intentionally use **HTTP**.
 This is the bootstrap path for old or minimal systems where HTTPS tools, CA certificates, OpenSSL, or the installed TLS stack may be unavailable or obsolete.
 After downloading GURL, use GURL itself for HTTPS.

-> **Note:** a CPU architecture does not guarantee that a particular downloader is installed.
-Linux and Android blocks therefore auto-detect common downloaders.
-AIX has no universal base-system HTTP downloader, so its block uses `wget` or `curl` when available and otherwise stops with an explicit message.
-WebAssembly/WASI downloads are performed from the host shell.

 <details>
 <summary>